Mohammed-Abed-Alkareem/Modeling-a-Multifunction-ALU/README.md

 # Modeling-a-Multifunction-ALU
-implementation of a multifunction arithmetic and logic unit (ALU)
+implementation of a multifunction arithmetic and logic unit (ALU) using Verilog HDL

 # Specifications